johanode/ClimateWeatherData/readme.md

-# ClimateParameters
+# ClimateWeatherData

-Python scripts to compute climate indicators, see `indicators.json`.
-Data from SMHI API https://opendata.smhi.se/apidocs/metobs/index.html, see `parameters.json`
+Python scripts to read weather data and compute climate indicators, see `parameters.json` and `indicators.json`.
+Weather data is from SMHI API https://opendata.smhi.se/apidocs/metobs/index.html.

-See `main.py` for some examples of usage.
+See `examples/` for some examples of usage.

-Not quite ready, but almost.
-Lacks some error handling.